What’s happening

 Nationwide membership

 As a mutual, Nationwide is owned by and run for the benefit of its members.
-If you’re an individual with a personal current account, personal savings account, or mortgage with us you’re a member.
+You're a member if you have a personal current account, savings account or mortgage with us.
+You may hold a business account which qualifies for membership.
+You can find out more on our membership page.

 There’s no change to Nationwide membership as a result of the transfer.